I confess that in 1901, I said to my brother Orville that man would not fly for 50 years.

 No. Although the plane might be centred but what about its altitude?
 It might be too high and overshoot the runway or it might be too low and crash onto the terrain.
 The glideslope is the answer.

-It provides vertical guidance and ensures that the aircraft maintains a 3profile with the runway so that the plane can touchdown smoothly at the correct spot.
+It provides vertical guidance and ensures that the aircraft maintains a 30 profile with the runway so that the plane can touchdown smoothly at the correct spot.
 The glideslope antennae are placed to the side of the touchdown area about 1000ft down the runway.
 It works in the exact same way as the localiser does, the only difference being both of their signals are transmitted mutually perpendicularly and the glide slope transmits carrier waves at Ultra High(UHF) Frequency of 330.95-334.7 MHz.
 The modulation frequencies are the same, i.e., 90 and 150 Hz.
 If you have understood the principle behind the working of a localiser then these two pictures are self-explanatory!

 (I sound a bit like the textbook authors, don’t I?)